-- Deflector Shields: Available in anti-beam and anti-shell varieties (Warship Gunner only has the former), though a unique late-game shield may provide protection against both.
+- Deflector Shields: Available in anti-beam (Electromagnetic) and anti-shell (Gravitational) varieties (Warship Gunner only has the former), though a unique late-game shield in Warship Gunner 2 provides protection against both.

 - Design-It-Yourself Equipment: The trilogy's trademark HLG61 Ship Editor allows the player to design completely customized ships, from superstructure to weapons.

 - On a smallish scale, you can research and build advanced destroyers fairly early on in the first two games and then chop them up for parts that can't be obtained normally until much later.
 Like anti-sub missiles for your battleship that can't use depth charges.

 - Commander allowed you to get the Enigmatech Sturla, Good Luck Charm, and Railgun Astal very early on, provided that you didn't mind killing 999 submarines and doing mission B-10 killing the Dreadnaught over and over again.
 The Enigmatech Sturla gave a good boost to health, speed, rudder ability, and control, the Good Luck Charm granted you full protection from fire and water damage, and the Railgun Astal was the most powerful armament that could be picked up early on aside from chain guns.